What Are You Looking for When Performing Risk Analysis

 During the risk management process in an aviation safety management system (SMS), one of the expected tasks is to analyze the risk of hazards associated with

 - proposed operational changes.

-When you perform risk analysis on whatever type of a safety issue in aviation SMS, your goal is to understand how and why the underlying issue effects risk exposure in your organization.
-Understanding how and why an issue effects risk exposure is the logical step that leads to being able assess how much it affects risk exposure.
+When you perform risk analysis on whatever type of a safety issue in aviation SMS, your goal is to understand how and why the underlying issue affects risk exposure in your organization.
+Understanding how and why an issue affects risk exposure is the logical step that leads to being able to assess how much it affects risk exposure.

 Related Aviation SMS Risk Analysis Articles

 - Difference between Hazard Risk Assessment and Hazard Risk Analysis